• Home

 Pan Banging Method

 Large Chocolate Chip Cookies are thick and dense and the dough is lean enough to hold a good deal of rich chocolate.
 Incidentally, this is the first chocolate chip cookie recipe where I ever saw a reference to banging the pan to create flat cookies.
-She says that if you want your cookies to be flat, halfway through baking tap them down on the inside of the oven door.
+She says that if you want your cookies to be flat and chewy, halfway through baking tap them down on the inside of the oven door.

 Large Chocolate Chip Cookies Notes